delimitry/images_resizer/README.md

+# images_resizer
-# images_resizer - A tool for resizing images in Go
+A tool for downsizing images in Go (golang).

 Description:
 ------------

-A tool for downsizing images in Go.
 Supported formats of images: `jpeg`, `png`, `gif`.
 Uses simple average color from 2x2 pixel block for smoothing.

 Inside Go source file there are 3 functions:
 `resizeImages`, `asyncResizeImages` and `workersPoolResizeImages`

-1) `resizeImages` - simply resizes images one by one.
+1. `resizeImages` - simply resizes images one by one.
 The slowest function.
 Consumes the least amount of memory.
-2) `asyncResizeImages` - uses a goroutine for each image, i.e. spawns `len(imageFiles)` goroutines.
+2. `asyncResizeImages` - uses a goroutine for each image, i.e. spawns `len(imageFiles)` goroutines.
 This is the fastest (according to my profiling), but most memory consuming function.
-3) `workersPoolResizeImages` - this function uses pool of workers to run several `workersNum` concurrent `resizeImage` functions.
+3. `workersPoolResizeImages` - this function uses pool of workers to run several `workersNum` concurrent `resizeImage` functions.
 It is just a little bit slower than `asyncResizeImages` function, but consumes limited amount of memory (depends on images' size).

 Now the tool uses `workersPoolResizeImages` function.